5 Common Misconceptions about Treating Sprained Ankles

 #5 Avoiding Exercise

 Once the swelling has subsided and you can walk comfortably, consider exercising the ankle further.
-The primary objective here is to ensure that the healing process and rehabilitation strengthen the entire lower chain starting with your hip while incorporating balance and coordination.
+The primary objective is to ensure that the healing process and rehabilitation strengthen the entire lower chain starting with your hip, while incorporating balance and coordination.

-It also focuses on strengthening the muscle group, which is essential in preventing future ankle sprains.
+It also focuses on strengthening the muscle group, essential in preventing future ankle sprains.
 Physical therapy exercises are usually low-intensity and strongly recommended for full recovery and rehabilitation.

 Besides preventing recurrent ankle sprains, physical exercise also promotes stability, making your ankle stronger.